NDF-WEB-DEV/social-network-api/README.md

 ### **Tests**
 N/A
 ### **Usage**
 This application can be used to replicate the back-end of a social network.
+You will need to reun the application on imsonia in order to see the back-end at work.
+There is a screeshot avaialble that illustrates how the insomnia project should look.
 ### **Questions**
 Contact me with questions via [GitHub](https://github.com/NDF-WEB-DEV) or send an email to: nordleendefrias@gmail.com
 ### **Report Issues**